 Students are responsible for planning, securing, and completing all experiential learning requirements in their own community.

-1.7.2.4 To enter into an Experiential Learning Placement, students must submit an Experiential Learning Application & Affiliation Agreement prior to enrolling in their first term in the Master of Arts program.
+To enter into an Experiential Learning Placement, students must submit a Supervised Experiential Learning (SEL) Application and Affiliation Agreement prior to enrolling in their first term in the Master of Arts program.

 Students must also meet the following criteria: